typisttech/sunny/README.txt

 = For Developers =

 Sunny is open source and hosted on [GitHub](https://github.com/TypistTech/sunny).
 Feel free to make [pull requests](https://github.com/Typisttech/sunny/pulls).

+You can also tweak `Sunny` to work for you by [extending its Laravel-like container](https://github.com/Typisttech/sunny#extending-sunny).

 = Who make this plugin? =